Aussenansicht der Universität - Glasdach

 Inclusion here specifically means considering the different needs of employees.
 Therefore, as a leader, you should remember that employees have a need to belong.
 They want to feel a full part of the group.
 In addition, you should consider that employees also have a need for uniqueness, i.e. they want to be seen as unique individuals.
 These two needs may seem at odds with each other, and in fact a balance is needed.
 Employees want to be a contributing, valued member of their respective groups, but they also want to be recognised for their own achievements.
 In addition, as a leader, you should demonstrate an appreciative attitude towards your staff, as well as openness and support for organisational change towards an inclusive university.

 Below you will find concrete recommendations for action, with practical examples to give you an insight into how inclusive leadership can be implemented.
 We have organised these behavioural suggestions so that the needs of employees (uniqueness and belonging) are addressed first, followed by several recommendations on how you can contribute to a positive climate of diversity, and finally how you can act as a catalyst to drive change in the organisation.
+The approaches presented here were derived from the scientific literature, including the works of Nishii and Leroy (2020) and Randel et al. (2018).

 Promoting the sense of belonging